GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 # Transport Parameter {#transport-parameter}

-Support for multicast extesnsions in a client is advertised by means of a QUIC transport parameter:
+Support for multicast extensions in a client is advertised by means of a QUIC transport parameter:

  * name: multicast_client_params (TBD - experiments use 0xff3e800)